mihaelnt/mconverter-blog/articles/cancel_premium.md

 You have probably used a different email address when signing up.
 Please try logging in with any other email accounts you have and look for the **MANAGE SUBSCRIPTION** button.

-If this doesn't help, contact us and mention your name, the date(s) you were charged, and/or the last 4 digits of your card.
+If this doesn't help, [contact us](#legal) and mention your name, the date(s) you were charged, and the last 4 digits of your card.
 This way, we will be able to find and cancel your subscription.